alanmitchell/bmon-website/guide/sensors.md

 Electronically, this is the same sensor that is sold as the Elsys Temperature probe but is less expensive, less obtrusive, and can be used if air temperature needs to be measured.
-(The “1-wire Temperature Probe" is the correct External Sensor setting on the ELT-Lite).
+(The “1-wire Temperature Probe" is the correct External Sensor setting on the ELT-Lite.)
 The model number for the sensor is DS18B20, and sensors are available on [Digikey](https://www.digikey.com/en/products/detail/maxim-integrated/DS18B20/956983){:target="_blank"}, [Amazon](https://www.amazon.com/Eiechip-DS18B20-Digital-Thermometer-Temperature/dp/B07MR71WVS/){:target="_blank"}